najoshi/sickle/README.md

 line) and replace it with simply a "+".
 This is the default format for CASAVA >= 1.8.

-Sickle also supports gzipped file inputs.
+Sickle also supports gzipped file inputs and optional gzipped outputs.
+By default, Sickle will produce regular (i.e. not gzipped) output, regardless of the input.

 There is also a sickle.xml file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.

 ## Citation